sam-plankis/pyaduct/README.md

 # pyaduct

-Sometimes all you need is duct tape.
-Create a bridge between your Python classes, whether they are running on the same system (IPC), or distributed across multiple machines (TCP/IP).
+Sometimes all you need is duct tape. `pyaduct` is a messaging bus that can create a bridge between your Python classes, whether they are running on the same system (IPC), or distributed across multiple machines (TCP/IP).

 Stand up the Broker, inject Clients, and your classes can communicate seamlessly - locally or over the wire.